• Skip to primary navigation

 Jump to Recipe Print Recipe

-Cabbage and cream go hand in hand in the Creamy Cabbage Soup With Sausage.
+Cabbage and cream go hand in hand to make this Creamy Cabbage Soup With Sausage a low-carb comfort food!
 Spicy sausage and caraway make this anything but bland.

 Basket of round buns with dill fronds brushed on the surface.